Naticord/naticord/README.md

 The official Discord app goes to 400MB idle while this can go all the way low to 25MB!

+Also feel free to make changes to the source!
+Make my code better as mine is pretty shit as it is, so I accept any PRs I get.

 ![image 17](https://github.com/n1d3v/naticord/assets/135556230/36efa6b4-6c7c-48a2-b82d-c842ed688a5b)

 The UI is also sort of inspired Windows Live Messenger (long live WLM)